 - The course exists in Alma but does not have any reading lists — You can create reading lists, and, when enabled by your library, you can upload a reading list in a file (any file) and/or roll over an existing course's reading lists to this course.
 When uploading a file, a list is created with a default section and citation.
 The citation contains the uploaded file.
 The file includes a syllabus containing the list of learning material for this course/list.

 Quick Start Welcome Screen - No Reading Lists

 Navigating the UI

 Leganto always displays a header bar and a main, central pane.
-The left sidebar may be collapsed by default if the screen width is too narrow; select the expand icon at the bottom of the page to view the sidebar.
-The header bar includes on the left your institution's logo, and on the right a user menu, language menu (when your institution supports more than one language), and useful links (when configured).
+The header bar includes your institution's logo on the left, and a user menu, a language menu (when your institution supports more than one language), and useful links (when configured) on the right.

 You can also resize the right pane using the resize handle.

 The hamburger icon includes the following links:

 - Lists — Leganto's home page, which displays the list of reading lists that a) you are owner or collaborator on and/or b) that you are watching.
 You can sort or filter the reading lists using the filters at the top of the page.
-See Managing My Lists and Watched Lists.
+See Managing Lists.

-- My Collection – Leganto's citation manager.
+- Collection — Leganto's citation manager.
 You can sort or filter the items using the filters at the top of the page.
 See My Collection.

 - Notifications — Notifications about your reading lists appear here.
 See Viewing Notifications / Recent Changes About a Reading List.

 - Find Lists — Search for other reading lists that you may want to view and/or watch.
 Suggested lists may appear at the bottom of this page.
 See Finding Reading Lists.

-When viewing My Lists, the following pages may appear in the central pane:
+When viewing Lists, the following pages may appear in the central pane: